Linc0412/Linc0412.github.io/_pages/about.md

 **Aloha!
 I am Chen Luo 😀**

-I am a second-year PhD candidate at the School of Computing and Information Systems, University of Melbourne, working with Dr. A and Dr. B. Prior to my doctoral studies, I earned my Bachelor’s degree in Management Information Systems from Wuhan University of Technology, and my Master’s degree in Data Science from the University of Southern California.
+I am a second-year PhD candidate at the School of Computing and Information Systems, University of Melbourne, working with Dr. Libo Liu and Dr. Tingru Cui.
+Prior to my doctoral studies, I earned my Bachelor’s degree in Management Information Systems from Wuhan University of Technology, and my Master’s degree in Data Science from the University of Southern California.
 After graduation, I worked as a data scientist in industry in China for over three years.

-My research interests focus on social media analytics, machine learning, applications of generative AI, digital innovation, and design science.

 Outside of academia, I enjoy traveling, sports, and gaming.
 I am always open to collaboration and making new friends!